 Click here to access the 2014-2015 Directory of Community of Organizations.

 Copies are also availabe for pick up at any of the following distribution points:St. Croix

-Beginning in 2017, the Community News will be published on a quarterly basis to keep you updated on our grant-making and to promote funding opportunities to our donor-advisors and supporters.
+The Community News is published on a quarterly basis to keep you updated on our grant-making and to promote funding opportunities to our donor-advisors and supporters.

 This report provides a summary of the last four years of activities and an update of the system of services and initiatives provided by various government and private agencies, either individually or collaboratively, aimed at improving outcomes for young children and their families in the U.S. Virgin Islands.